 A tripped circuit breaker is not something to take lightly.
-Although tripped breakers typically occur in homes running multiple appliances, a circuit breaker tripping is caused by a surge of electricity, also known as overcurrent.
-When you simply flip a breaker back to the on position without addressing the problem, you run the risk for damage to the appliances along with an increased risk for an electrical fire.
+Although tripped breakers typically occur in homes running multiple appliances, circuit breaker tripping is caused by a surge of electricity, also known as overcurrent.
+When you flip a breaker back to the on position without addressing the problem, you run the risk of damage to the appliances and an increased risk of an electrical fire.

 - Overloaded breaker.
 An overloaded breaker, as mentioned, occurs when there is an overcurrent or surge of electricity running through the breaker.
 If you are running several large appliances on one breaker, this is likely your problem.
 Consider working with a licensed professional to reroute the electricity powering your air conditioning unit to avoid catastrophic damage.